Policy on Appropriate Treatment of Learners at Duke University School of Medicine

 Using threatening or obscene gestures, cartoons, or jokes in the presence of a learner

-Degrading a person or group on the basis of a personal or cultural characteristic (e.g. “people like you are all stupid,” “you people all expect me to read your minds,” “I can’t believe you want to go into specialty X and become a drone”)
+Degrading a person or group based on a personal or cultural characteristic (e.g. “people like you are all stupid,” “you people all expect me to read your minds,” “I can’t believe you want to go into specialty X and become a drone”)

 Ignoring learners assigned to you or failing to complete assigned learner evaluations